-If you fancy eating your way around Jiufen’s bubbling food eateries then maybe try your tongue at Steamed Taro Cake, Taiwanese Sausages or Deep-Fried Seafood!
+If you fancy eating your way around Jiufen’s bubbling food eateries, then maybe try your tongue at Steamed Taro Cake, Taiwanese Sausages or Deep-Fried Seafood!

-The View from A Mei Teahouse
+The View from A Mei Teahouse in Jiufen

 Jiufen is full of teahouses, all crafted from different leaves and methods, if you like a cup of tea – Taiwanese style – make sure you have one.
 The most famous teahouse is A-Mei with three floors and stunning views.

-Beautifully situated beside the old village, Mount Jilong is lush and luring at the same time.
+Beautifully situated beside the old village, Mount Jilong is lush and leering at the same time.
 Standing at nearly 600m tall at its peak, Jilong brags of views overlooking Neihu, Taipei City and Keelung.
 If you’ve had enough of the shopping and bustling crowds, Mount Jilong is extra adventure you can take.

 Golden Ecological Park

 Situated in the quite green hillsides of Jinguashi, the Golden Ecological Park is the tangible time-lapse that was Taiwan in the early 1900’s.
-Then, under Japanese occupancy, the park shows restored Japanese-era buildings, brickwork, walkways and original mining tunnels.
+Then, under Japanese occupation, the park shows restored Japanese-era buildings, brickwork, walkways and original mining tunnels.

-Some parts of the park such as the Beishan Fifth Tunnel allows visitors to get a hint of the conditions back during the mining mayhem.
+Some parts of the park such as the Beishan Fifth Tunnel, allows visitors to get a hint of the conditions back during the mining mayhem.
 The Gold Museum lets you physically touch the largest gold bar in the world.

 Located near the Golden Ecological Park, the Golden Waterfall gets its name because of the heavy metal elements deposited in the riverbed.
 This produces a golden water flow that has turned into a popular tourist attraction in the area.
-It’s common for buskers to play by the falls whilst there are hourly buses and regular taxis that pick up from here.
+It’s common for buskers to play by the falls while there are hourly buses and regular taxis that pick up from here.

 Remains of the 13 Levels

 Staying in Jinguashi and just a short walk away from the Golden Waterfall stands the abandoned copper-smelting refinery.
-Used during the gold rush in this mining town, the ruins are often overlooked by travellers so you’ll likely have them all to yourselves.
+Used during the gold rush in this mining town, the ruins are often overlooked by travelers so you’ll likely have them all to yourselves.